 Albania has more beaches and some of them are still virgin and unexplored, where the main roads do not lead you.
 So take your backpack and start hiking around Albania.

-Is Albania worth visiting so far?
+What to do in Albania and Is Albania worth visiting so far?

 Some of the most amazing landmarks in Albania are the castles of this country.
-A country’s beauty is defined by its history, the people and the way they treat history.
+A country’s beauty is defined by its history, the people, and the way they treat history.
 In Albania, you will find some of the most well-preserved castles.

 Read more about Albania’s best castles here.